This text is translated into Russian by google automatic human level neural machine.

 Brief guide for those who are going to Chukotka

 There is no time in Chukotka.
-In terms of it, there is nothing to it.
-It is there, but it is measured here not in hours and minutes, but in days of travel, intervals between food, perfect deeds, and God knows what.
-The more interesting the journey, the more you want to see the sights and wild animals, the more you need the "classic mechanical time."
-Simple and at the same time extremely axiom difficult for a person “from the mainland”.
-For example, it may take more than a week to get to the district center, and it’s not known how long it takes to get to a national village from the district center.
-This year in Providence, I waited a plane for a week, did not wait, and left on the boat.
-And the plane flew to Anadyr only on the 11 day.
-It is impossible to fight time, you must learn to be able to wait.
+In the sense of it, there is nothing at all.
+It is there, but it is measured here not in hours and minutes, but in days of travel, intervals between meals, perfect deeds, and God knows what else.
+The more interesting the trip, the more you want to see sights and wildlife, the more you will need "classic mechanical time".
+A simple and at the same time extremely difficult axiom for a person "from the mainland".
+For example, in order to get to the regional center, it may take more than a week, and it is not known how long it takes to then get from the regional center to some national village.
+This year I waited for the plane for a week in Provideniya, did not wait and left by boat.
+And the plane took off for Anadyr only on the 11th day.
+It is impossible to fight against time; one must learn to be able to wait.

 The main actor in Chukotka is the weather.
 It is she who decides whether you will go or curse the service and idleness at the airport or hotel.
 Chukotka weather is very naughty girl.
 May vary several times a day.
 It is especially capricious in the eastern Chukotka (Providensky, Chukotka, Iultinsky districts) and in the former Bering district.